CompCogNeuro/sims/ch7/abac/README.md

 <!---
 A final, highly impactful manipulation is to increase the Hidden layer size significantly, and increase the inhibition a bit more, which gives a much sparser representation and also gives it more "room" to spread out across the larger population of neurons.
 We have already made the Hidden layer relatively large (150 neurons) compared to the other layer sizes, but increasing it even further has increasing benefits.

-* In the Network, click on the `Hidden` layer name, which pulls up an editor of the layer properties -- change the `Shp` size from 10 x 15 to 20 x 20 or 20 x 30, etc.  Then hit the `Build Net` button in the toolbar, increase `HiddenInhibGi` to 2.6 (you can't get away with this high of inhibition in a smaller hidden layer -- too few neurons are active and it fails to learn), and do `Init`, `Train` (switch back to `Train Run Plot`).
+* In the Network, click on the `Hidden` layer name, which pulls up an editor of the layer properties -- change the `Shp` size from 10 x 15 to 20 x 20 or 20 x 30, etc.  Then hit the `Build Net` button in the toolbar, increase `HiddenInhibGi` to 2.6 (you can't get away with this high of inhibition in a smaller hidden layer -- too few neurons are active and it fails to learn), and do `Init`, `Run` (switch back to `Train Run Plot`).
 You should observe that there are finally cases where the model retains around 40% or so of its AB knowledge after training on AC.
 -->

 One important dimension that we have not yet emphasized is the speed with which the network learns -- it is clearly not learning as fast (in terms of number of exposures to the list items) as human subjects do.
 Further, the manipulations we have made to improve interference performance have resulted in even longer training times (you can see this if you don't clear the graph view between runs with default and these new parameters).
 Thus, we could play with the `Lrate` parameter to see if we can speed up learning in the network.

-* Keeping the same "optimal" parameters, increase the `Lrate` to .1 (from .04), and do another `Init` and `Train`.
+* Keeping the same "optimal" parameters, increase the `Lrate` to .1 (from .04), and do another `Init` and `Run`.

 Although the increase in learning rate successfully speeded up the learning process, it is still significantly slower than human learning on this kind of material.
 However, in this network, we can push the rate higher and get fairly fast learning before interference starts to increase again -- at some point the higher learning rate results in higher interference as weights change too much.